Blackened Cod (15 Minute Recipe)

 Cod is an incredibly mild fish, so it’s something almost everyone can enjoy!
 Kids and non-seafood lovers alike have been known to enjoy cod.
 Another choice, if you don’t want to go the cod route, is Mahi-Mahi!
 Keep in mind that once you purchase your fish you should store it in the refrigerator away from ready-to-eat foods, preferably below them.
 Check out the Monterey Bay Aquarium Seafood website and app to find which type of cod (or other seafood) is the best choice for you and your community.

-For this recipe, you’re going to season with coarse kosher salt and Cajun seasoning.
-Some storebought Cajun seasonings do not contain salt or sodium, and in that case, you should increase the amount of added salt to ¾ teaspoon.
+For the spice mixture, you’re going to season with coarse kosher salt and Cajun seasoning.
+Some store-bought Cajun seasonings do not contain salt or sodium, and in that case, you should increase the amount of added salt to ¾ teaspoon.
 If you can’t find store-bought Cajun seasoning, you can make your own homemade Cajun seasoning.

 Lemon pairs so well with fish!
 The citrus and acidity really emphasize and balance the flavors.
 Although it seems minor, you don’t want to skip this ingredient!